Prajwal5180/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/cafinfa4.jpg "search gateway")

 ## Task 3: Secure Access via Bastion Host - New

+In this task, we are demonstrating how you are able to connect to VMs in an environment without configuring a public IP on the VMs.

 ## Task 4: Prepare the Network Watcher monitoring environment and NSG Flow – New